 Gently, Full of Grace

-Murky twilight descended on San Francisco with a bitter edge, in sharp contrast to the soft fog of the morning.
-Jilly Cartwright lingered at the upstairs open window, reflecting on the changes since her arrival, for the city that greeted her nearly five years ago was a shadow of what now stretched before her.
+Jilly Cartwright lingered at the upstairs open window, watching the sun go down at the edge of the city, and remembering.
+The San Francisco that greeted her nearly five years ago was a shadow of what now stretched before her.
 Multiple-storied structures dotted an evolving skyline of hotels, banks, and law offices interspersed with private residences and businesses of every imaginable kind.
 Uncle Miles called it “the city of greed and gold.”
 If it could be bought and sold, a person could find it here, he assured her.
 But what good did it do anyone in the end?

 Laughter drew her attention to the street below where a young couple waited for an approaching carriage.
 A lamplighter doffed his cap to them as he passed.
 There was something in the man’s ease of movement that made Jilly smile and put a lump in her throat at the same time.
 She thought of her brothers and wondered what they might be doing.